Western Wayne junior setter Kristin Thorpe sets a brand new school record...

 The Warriors rolled to a perfect record at last year's Scranton Showdown and returned this year to defend their crown.

-Page 2 of 3 - Meanwhile, Western Wayne set bout the task of de-throning Williamson the champs.
+Meanwhile, Western Wayne set bout the task of de-throning Williamson the champs.
 The Lady 'Cats played well in the early rounds and emerged from Pool Play with a sparkling 9-3 record.

 Two of those losses came to the Warriors, but Coach Thorpe's girls refused to be intimidated.